refractionPOINT/lce_doc/docs/update_org.md

 [TOC]

 Organization sensors are not automatically updated.
 You must first `update_binaries`.
 Once that is done the sensors will automatically begin updating by themselves.
-When the `update_binaries` command is executed, the version of the sensors used is the one pointed to by the `global/sensor_package`.
+When an update is triggerred, the sensors will be updated to the most recent sensor version globally available.

-To issue the `update_binaries` command, you may either use a `POST` to the `/modules/{oid}` Control Plane endpoint or an RPC: `./rpc.py c2/modulemanager update_org -d "{ 'oid' : '00000000-0000-0000-0000-000000000000' }"`
+To issue the `update_binaries` command, you may either use a `POST` to the `/modules/{oid}` API endpoint.